Potential Football Manager 2020 Wonderkids & Promising Talents to Watch

 For new followers and viewers, the youth database was a great success when it first were published some FM-editions ago with focus on the youth teams of Barcelona, Ajax and Real Madrid in additional to other promising Under-16 talents and potential wonderkids that’s not included into the game for any uncertain reasons.
 Mostly it’s due to the age limit of 16 that Sports Interactive has set.

 With some years off the scene, the Passion4FM youth database is brought back to life.
-The FM19 Youth Database features talents and youngsters from both specific clubs, such as FC Barcelona, Ajax and PSV, but also promising talents that excels in the UEFA European Under-17 Championship that’s currently goes on, U18 Premier League in England in additional to a number of potential wonderkids for Football Manager 2020.
+The FM19 Youth Database features talents and youngsters from both specific clubs such as FC Barcelona, Ajax, Feyenoord, PSV, Benfica and Sporting CP, but also promising talents that excels in the UEFA European Under-17 Championship that’s currently goes on, U18 Premier League in England in additional to a number of potential wonderkids for Football Manager 2020.

 The Football Manager 2019 youth database includes, but not limited to;